home-assistant/developers.home-assistant/docs/hassio_addon_presentation.md

 title: "Presenting your addon"
 ---

 If you decide to share your add-on to the public, paying attention to details is recommended.
-Of course, your add-on should have a proper name and description, but Hass.io also gives you some other tools to present your add-on even nicer.
+Of course, your add-on should have a proper name and description, but Home Assistant also gives you some other tools to present your add-on even nicer.

 ## Adding intro